Amazon-Vine-Explorer/AmazonVineExplorer/README.md

 * Added the possibility to delete the database (USERSETTINGS)
 * Added the possibility to export the database (USERSETTINGS)
 * Added the possibility to import the database (USERSETTINGS)
+* First Implementation of a Session Detection - Distinguishable by the branding in the bottom left
+* Background Scan will not start if Session is not the Master Session
+* BugFix: addTileEventhandlers() tryed to place favStar EventHandler to early, not we will wait until Star is there.
+* Performance Improvement: Only search for keywords on New Products if there is at least one configured
+* User Settings Menu.
+Schow Name of Setting as tooltip if noe description is set.

 ##### [06.12.2023] - Version 0.9.0